 More Photo Examples here: Lumix 15mm f1.7 Image Gallery

 Both the 15mm and this 20mm lens sit right above and below the well known 35mm focal length.
 35mm looks great in so many situations, one of the reasons it’s still so widely used today.
 It’s neither too wide nor too tight.
 You can capture a variety of scenes with it.

 This 40mm equivalent lens takes some really nice shots and does well for landscapes.
 As you can see from these images, I was able to capture enough surroundings in the scene to create a nice full landscape.
 You can also get some good detailed closeups of flowers and plants.

 About the Lens: The Lumix 20mm f1.7 is a “pancake lens”.
 It’s very small, light, and can even fit in a large pocket with a small camera like the Lumix GX850 or Olympus Pen!
 The 20mm(40mm) focal length of this lens is a really nice, pleasing mid range to work with.
-I almost always bring it along with me because of it’s larger aperature that’s good for lower light, and it’s portability-it’s so small why not take it along!
+I almost always bring it along with me because of it’s larger aperture that’s good for lower light, and it’s portability-it’s so small why not take it along?

 The only downside to this lens is that it’s slow to focus.
 Especially if it’s quite dark out it can really hunt around.
 Because of that I do prefer the 15mm lens mentioned above, but I really enjoy the slightly tighter zoom of this 20mm.